Net5F/AmalgamEngine/README.md

    1. ~~You can optionally add `-DAM_BUILD_RESOURCE_IMPORTER` to build the Resource Importer.~~ Resource Importer doesn't currently build on macOS due to GCC not being able to build with Apple SDK headers which use certain Objective C extensions.
 1. `ninja all`

-## Packaging
+## Packaging, Deploying
-Note: You rarely need to package the engine by itself, this section just provides canonical instructions.
-Instead, see the Template Projects section.
+Note: You rarely need to package the engine by itself.
+This section provides instructions for packaging a project.

 To package the applications in a way that can be shared, first run the desired build.
 Then, run:
 ```